First WHO Global Conference on Air Pollution and Health, 30 October – 1 November 2018

 Improving air quality, combatting climate change – saving lives

-The first two days of the conference will present evidence, identify gaps and solutions, and will be targeted at practitioners and other technical and political representatives from the health sector and other sectors relevant to the discourse.
-The third day will be a High-Level Action Day.
+The first two days of the conference presented evidence, identified gaps and solutions, and was targeted at practitioners and other technical and political representatives from the health sector and other sectors relevant to the discourse.
+The third day was a High-Level Action Day.

-Featuring Grammy® Winner and "United Nations Humanitarian Artist" Ricky Kej, this free, public concert event will expand awareness in the Geneva international community about air pollution as a critical health, climate and environment issue through music, video and art.
-Known for his signature – "Music for the Planet", Ricky Kej and his ensemble of musicians from countries as diverse as Ghana, India, Peru, Viet Nam, South Africa, and the USA will play compositions of ‘World Music for Healthy People and Planet’.
+A special BreatheLife concert held on 31 October, featured Grammy® Winner and "United Nations Humanitarian Artist" Ricky Kej.
+This free, public concert event will expand awareness in the Geneva international community about air pollution as a critical health, climate and environment issue through music, video and art.
+Known for his signature – "Music for the Planet", Ricky Kej and his ensemble of musicians from countries as diverse as Ghana, India, Peru, Viet Nam, South Africa, and the USA played compositions of ‘World Music for Healthy People and Planet’.

 Air pollution causes 1 in 9 deaths worldwide

-The Global Conference on Air Pollution and Health, 30 October – 1 November 2018 is the first-ever global event to focus on both air pollution and health.
+The Global Conference on Air Pollution and Health, 30 October – 1 November 2018 was the first-ever global event to focus on both air pollution and health.

-Participants will include Ministers of Health and Environment and other national government representatives; representatives of intergovernmental agencies, health professionals, other sectors (e.g. transport, energy, etc.), as well as from research, academia and civil society.
+Participants included ministers of health and environment and other national government representatives; representatives of intergovernmental agencies, health professionals, other sectors (e.g. transport, energy, etc.), as well as from research, academia and civil society.

-The conference will also advance collaborations between WHO and sister UN agencies.
+The conference also advanced collaborations between WHO and sister UN agencies.

 Conference aims and outcomes

-The conference will feature a “Call for Urgent Action” with agreement on a target for reducing the 7 million deaths a year due to air pollution by 2030, as a contribution to achieving the Sustainable Development Goals.
+The conference recognized the need for an aspirational goal of reducing the 7 million deaths a year due to air pollution by 2030, as a contribution to achieving the Sustainable Development Goals.

-Countries, urban mayors, and civil society will be invited to make commitments to the global advocacy campaign www.BreatheLife2030.org to meet WHO's Air Quality Guidelines and reduce climate emissions.
+Countries, urban mayors, and civil society were invited to make commitments to the global advocacy campaign BreatheLife2030 to meet WHO's Air Quality Guidelines and reduce climate emissions.

-The conference will underline the links between air pollution and the global epidemic of NCDs and position the health sector to catalyse actions for health-wise policies on clean household energy, transport, and waste.
+The conference underlined the links between air pollution and the global epidemic of NCDs and positioned the health sector to catalyse actions for health-wise policies on clean household energy, transport, and waste.

-The first two days of the conference will present evidence, identify gaps and solutions, and will be targeted at practitioners and other technical and political representatives from the health sector and other sectors relevant to the discourse.
-The third day will be a High-Level Action Day focused on the following objectives: plan of action; health systems engagement; commitments
+The first two days of the conference presented evidence, identified gaps and solutions, and was targeted at practitioners and other technical and political representatives from the health sector and other sectors relevant to the discourse.
+The third day was a High-Level Action Day which focused on the following objectives: plan of action; health systems engagement; commitments

 Conference sessions and activities